jacoborus/estilo/README.md

 <a name="define-colors"></a>
 ### Define colors

-Estilo can render a single color scheme or multiple variations, you will need to create a yaml file for every one in `estilo/themes` folder.
+Estilo can render a single color scheme or multiple variants, you will need to create a yaml file for every one in `estilo/themes` folder.

 A colorscheme template has the following structure:

 - name: the colorscheme name
 - background: 'dark' or 'light'
-- colors: an object containing the colors you are going to use in this colorscheme.
+- colors: an object containing the colors you are going to use in this variant.
 Use hex colors, and closest xterm values will be added automatically

 Example: